Runtime Flow

 This means session.output stays the durable transcript, while summary and focused review are layered on during render instead of being appended back into that transcript string.

-App owns one shared MarkdownRenderCache and threads it through RenderContext, the router, overlay restore state, and SessionChatPage so repeated transcript blocks can reuse rendered markdown between frames.
+App owns one shared MarkdownRenderCache plus one shared SessionOutputLayoutCache and threads them through RenderContext, the router, overlay restore state, and SessionChatPage.
+The markdown cache deduplicates rendered markdown blocks, while the layout cache deduplicates the fully assembled Line list and line count for matching session id/update version, width, active prompt, review text/status, progress text, and markdown style version.
 Changes in this area should keep caches bounded and avoid introducing separate layout-only render passes that bypass the shared cache.

 Render Path🔗